petterssonb/portfolio-project/README.md

 5. AWS Lambda:
  - Write a function to process DynamoDB and forward data to Grafana.

-6. Grafana Dashboard:
+6. AWS Amplify:
- - Configure a Grafana dashboard to visualize data using AWS CloudWatch or other data sources.
+ - Configure a AWS Amplify template and configure it.

 ## How It Works